Rockman-Blue/SANS-SEC504-CTF/2-issplaylist.com/issplaylist.com-Writeup.md

 * Challenge - Identify the hidden page on the http://www.issplaylist.com server.
 Submit the page name (XXXXX.html).
 * Points - 5

 Typically, administrators pages are hidden from normal users.
-If a web server is misconfigured, you can just go straight to the administrator page with a forced browsing attack.
+If a web server is misconfigured, you can just go straight to that hidden page with a forced browsing attack.
 From the question, we know the page name is five characters.
 With that knowledge, I find the answer.

 ![Forced-Browsing-1](https://github.com/user-attachments/assets/3d6c7c7c-4629-4a5d-a35c-6871f3924e4f)